developeramarish/rest-services/rest-styleguide.md

  - 400 BAD REQUEST: The update failed, because of a validation error

 ## Create a new resource
 Creates a new item in a collection within the API.
-The request body for this kind of request is different from the update operation in that we sometimes accept less values in a create operation.
+The request body for this operation doesn't always have to mirror the `GET` response or `PUT` body.
+Sometimes we accept a create that lacks certain values.
+An example would be a created_at timestamp.

 ### URL template
 ```